We loved the way the white moons lit our hair

 Will the waves soothe me to a fantasy?

-Or crash me awake to this imaginary
+Or crash me awake to this imaginary reality?

 We were alive.